Garmin (NYSE:GRMN) Upgraded by StockNews.com to Buy

-StockNews.com upgraded shares of Garmin (NYSE:GRMN – Free Report) from a hold rating to a buy rating in a report released on Wednesday morning.
+StockNews.com upgraded shares of Garmin (NYSE:GRMN – Free Report) from a hold rating to a buy rating in a research report released on Tuesday morning.

-Other analysts have also issued research reports about the company.
-Bank of America upped their target price on Garmin from $120.00 to $165.00 and gave the company a neutral rating in a report on Wednesday, April 3rd.
-JPMorgan Chase & Co. upped their target price on Garmin from $139.00 to $155.00 and gave the company a neutral rating in a report on Thursday, April 11th.
-Barrington Research upped their target price on Garmin from $119.00 to $140.00 and gave the company an equal weight rating in a report on Thursday, February 22nd.
-Finally, Tigress Financial reissued a strong-buy rating and issued a $175.00 target price (up previously from $165.00) on shares of Garmin in a report on Tuesday, February 27th.
-Six equities research analysts have rated the stock with a hold rating, one has issued a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $142.33.
+Several other research analysts have also recently commented on GRMN.
+Tigress Financial reaffirmed a strong-buy rating and set a $175.00 target price (up from $165.00) on shares of Garmin in a report on Tuesday, February 27th.
+Barrington Research increased their target price on Garmin from $119.00 to $140.00 and gave the stock an equal weight rating in a report on Thursday, February 22nd.
+Bank of America raised their price target on Garmin from $120.00 to $165.00 and gave the stock a neutral rating in a research report on Wednesday, April 3rd.
+Finally, JPMorgan Chase & Co. upped their price objective on shares of Garmin from $139.00 to $155.00 and gave the stock a neutral rating in a research report on Thursday, April 11th.
+Five analysts have rated the stock with a hold rating, one has given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of Hold and an average price target of $142.33.

-Garmin (NYSE:GRMN – Get Free Report) last released its quarterly earnings results on Wednesday, February 21st.
-The scientific and technical instruments company reported $1.72 EPS for the quarter, topping the consensus estimate of $1.40 by $0.32.
+Garmin (NYSE:GRMN – Get Free Report) last posted its earnings results on Wednesday, February 21st.
+The scientific and technical instruments company reported $1.72 earnings per share for the quarter, topping analysts’ consensus estimates of $1.40 by $0.32.
 Garmin had a return on equity of 16.60% and a net margin of 24.67%.
-The business had revenue of $1.48 billion during the quarter, compared to analysts’ expectations of $1.41 billion.
-During the same quarter in the prior year, the business earned $1.35 earnings per share.
-The company’s quarterly revenue was up 13.3% compared to the same quarter last year.
-Research analysts predict that Garmin will post 5.45 EPS for the current fiscal year.
+The company had revenue of $1.48 billion during the quarter, compared to the consensus estimate of $1.41 billion.
+During the same quarter last year, the firm earned $1.35 earnings per share.
+The company’s revenue was up 13.3% on a year-over-year basis.
+As a group, sell-side analysts forecast that Garmin will post 5.45 EPS for the current year.

 Garmin Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 27th.
-Investors of record on Friday, December 13th will be given a dividend of $0.75 per share.
-This represents a $3.00 dividend on an annualized basis and a yield of 2.13%.
-The ex-dividend date of this dividend is Friday, December 13th.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 27th.
+Shareholders of record on Friday, December 13th will be given a $0.75 dividend.
+This represents a $3.00 dividend on an annualized basis and a yield of 2.11%.
+The ex-dividend date is Friday, December 13th.
 Garmin’s dividend payout ratio is presently 43.52%.

-In related news, Director Jonathan Burrell sold 15,000 shares of Garmin stock in a transaction dated Monday, March 4th.
-The stock was sold at an average price of $140.00, for a total transaction of $2,100,000.00.
-Following the completion of the sale, the director now owns 758,834 shares in the company, valued at approximately $106,236,760.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-In other Garmin news, Director Jonathan Burrell sold 15,000 shares of Garmin stock in a transaction dated Monday, March 4th.
-The stock was sold at an average price of $140.00, for a total value of $2,100,000.00.
-Following the completion of the sale, the director now owns 758,834 shares in the company, valued at approximately $106,236,760.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, VP Susan Lyman sold 2,587 shares of Garmin stock in a transaction dated Monday, February 26th.
-The shares were sold at an average price of $135.18, for a total value of $349,710.66.
-Following the completion of the sale, the vice president now owns 7,174 shares of the company’s stock, valued at approximately $969,781.32.
+In related news, Director Jonathan Burrell sold 15,000 shares of the company’s stock in a transaction that occurred on Wednesday, March 13th.
+The shares were sold at an average price of $148.89, for a total transaction of $2,233,350.00.
+Following the completion of the transaction, the director now directly owns 653,834 shares in the company, valued at approximately $97,349,344.26.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+In other news, CFO Douglas G. Boessen sold 5,267 shares of the business’s stock in a transaction dated Tuesday, February 27th.
+The stock was sold at an average price of $134.56, for a total transaction of $708,727.52.
+Following the sale, the chief financial officer now directly owns 30,360 shares in the company, valued at $4,085,241.60.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Jonathan Burrell sold 15,000 shares of Garmin stock in a transaction that occurred on Wednesday, March 13th.
+The stock was sold at an average price of $148.89, for a total transaction of $2,233,350.00.
+Following the sale, the director now owns 653,834 shares in the company, valued at $97,349,344.26.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 99,476 shares of company stock worth $14,166,944.
-19.89% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders sold 99,476 shares of company stock valued at $14,166,944.
+19.89% of the stock is currently owned by insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Guidance Capital Inc. purchased a new stake in Garmin in the 1st quarter valued at about $924,000.
-Foguth Wealth Management LLC. purchased a new stake in Garmin in the 1st quarter valued at about $411,000.
-Cambridge Advisors Inc. acquired a new position in shares of Garmin in the 1st quarter valued at about $216,000.
-Atlantic Union Bankshares Corp acquired a new position in shares of Garmin in the 1st quarter valued at about $1,469,000.
-Finally, 180 Wealth Advisors LLC lifted its stake in shares of Garmin by 181.1% in the 1st quarter.
-180 Wealth Advisors LLC now owns 6,292 shares of the scientific and technical instruments company’s stock valued at $937,000 after purchasing an additional 4,054 shares in the last quarter.
-Hedge funds and other institutional investors own 73.41% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the business.
+Wetzel Investment Advisors Inc. bought a new position in Garmin during the 4th quarter worth $26,000.
+Avior Wealth Management LLC raised its position in shares of Garmin by 169.5% during the third quarter.
+Avior Wealth Management LLC now owns 283 shares of the scientific and technical instruments company’s stock worth $30,000 after acquiring an additional 178 shares during the last quarter.
+Frazier Financial Advisors LLC acquired a new position in shares of Garmin in the fourth quarter worth approximately $33,000.
+Headinvest LLC bought a new stake in Garmin in the third quarter valued at approximately $41,000.
+Finally, Blue Trust Inc. increased its position in Garmin by 35.2% during the 4th quarter.
+Blue Trust Inc. now owns 380 shares of the scientific and technical instruments company’s stock valued at $49,000 after purchasing an additional 99 shares during the period.
+Institutional investors and hedge funds own 73.41% of the company’s stock.

 Garmin Company Profile